-If you’re purchasing home insurance for the first time or even just renewing, you may become confused by the various home insurance terms that are presented to you from different insurance companies.
+If you’re purchasing home insurance for the first time or even just renewing, you may become confused by the various home insurance terms presented by different insurance companies.
 Below we have detailed some of the most common home insurance terms that you may come across.
 If you can’t find the answer you’re looking for, call a member of our team today for more information.

-The terms below are guidelines as to what each term means however these may change depending on which insurance company you are with.
-For specific definitions regarding individual polices, please refer to your policy booklet.
+The terms below are guidelines for what each term means.
+However, these may change depending on which insurance company you are with.
+For specific definitions regarding individual policies, please refer to your policy booklet.

-Accidental Damage is where an accident occurs in a sudden or unexpected way.
+Accidental Damage is where an accident occurs suddenly or unexpectedly.
 This usually refers to an event that is unlikely to happen again.
 It does not include wear and tear that may happen over time.

-Buildings refers to your home and the fixtures and fittings.
-This can include: walls, gates, patios and oil-tanks once they are all at your home address.
+Buildings refer to your home and the fixtures and fittings.
+This can include walls, gates, patios and oil tanks once they are all at your home address.

 Home Insurance Excess is the amount of money you are responsible to pay for in the event of a claim.
 For example, if your excess is €300 and you have a claim of €10,000, you will receive €9,700 from your home insurance provider.
-The standard excess figure that you pay, may changed depending on which insurance provider you are with.
+The standard excess figure that you pay may change depending on which insurance provider you are with.

-Your home insurance schedule makes up part of your contract with your insurance company and includes details about the premises, the amount of cover, the period of insurance and any additional information relating to your policy.
+Your home insurance schedule is part of your contract with your insurance company and includes details about the premises, the amount of cover, the period of insurance and any additional information relating to your policy.

 This can change depending on your policy.
-However it usually refers to a home that is built of brick, stone or concrete, and roofed with slates, tiles, concrete or metal, except that up to 20% of the total roof area may be felt or similar permanent deck
+However, it usually refers to a home that is built of brick, stone or concrete, and roofed with slates, tiles, concrete or metal, except that up to 20% of the total roof area may be felt or a similar permanent deck.

 This refers to a home that has not been lived in for 30 consecutive days.